Gromov--Witten theory beyond maximal contacts: The degeneration formula for orbifolds

-Following \cite{Li1}*{Definition 4.11}, we consider admissible triples $(\Gamma_1,\Gamma_2,I)$, where $\Gamma_1$ and $\Gamma_2$ are admissible graphs with matching roots.
-Roots of $\Gamma_1$ and $\Gamma_2$ pair to form edges.
-Since we also use the term ``root stacks'', to avoid any confusion, we may also just refer to roots as edges or edges associated with certain vertices.

-Suppose there are $l_1,l_2$ legs in $\Gamma_1, \Gamma_2$, respectively.
-We have an order preserving inclusion $I:[l_1]\rightarrow [l_1+l_2]$.
-Legs are used to record the distribution of the markings.
-We may simply mention the associated markings when we discuss legs.
+Suppose that there are $l_1,l_2$ legs in $\Gamma_1, \Gamma_2$, respectively.
+We have an order preserving inclusion $I:[l_1]\rightarrow [l_1+l_2]$, where $[l]$ means a set of $l$ elements (following the notation in \cite{Li1}*{Definition 4.11}).
+The legs are used to record the distribution of the markings.
+We may simply mention the associated markings when we discuss the legs.

 For an admissible triple $\Gamma=(\Gamma_1,\Gamma_2,I)$, let

 where